 When the Pain Goes Away.

+As chronic pain begins to dissipate, it seems to follow a familiar path.
 Over the years I have noticed a similar pattern that reveals itself during the Rolfing process.
 Each person has their own unique experience, yet similar patterns do emerge.

 A client may initially come in for back pain, neck pain, shoulder pain etc., and after their first session, they may feel many different sensations.
 Client's have reported feeling lighter, expansive and more relaxed.
 Sometimes they seem pleasantly surprised by these results, perplexed even.